ruanslv/PicAttendance/README.md

 Final year project developed by Thiago Caetano and Ruan Silva at University of Campinas, Brazil.

-This module was based on "Attendance" (https://github.com/danmarsden/moodle-mod_attendance) and it may be distributed under the terms of the General Public License.
+This module was based on "Attendance" (https://github.com/danmarsden/moodle-mod_attendance) and it may be distributed under the terms of the GNU General Public License.

 # Description